 For walkers, the storyline will resonate, as many of the better-known tracks such as the Camino, the walk around Uluru and the challenging Mont Blanc Switzerland -France – Italy trek, come to life.
 For those who pit their skills against nature and the elements by flying, will completely understand Barney’s overwhelming desire to try and one day, fly again.

-Powerful, emotional and absolutely engrossing, Patti Smith has shared a time in her life that was both horrifying and yet healing as she came to understand far more about life, the tie that is family and why taking risks is, or seems to be, a part of her and Barney’s journey.
+Powerful, emotional and absolutely engrossing, Patti Miller has shared a time in her life that was both horrifying and yet healing, as she came to understand far more about life, the tie that is family and why taking risks is, or seems to be, a part of her and Barney’s journey.
 They had discovered they had more in common than they ever thought possible!

 A most unusual and unexpected story, The Joy of High Places is one story which will remain in the memory for a very long time.